giuliopons/led-matrix-wemos/README.md

-# led-matrix-wemos
+# Led matrix box with a Wemos

-this is a led matrix with a gyrsocope and a microcontroller wemos d1 mini board.
+This is a led matrix with a gyrsocope and a microcontroller wemos d1 mini board.